Manishbhargav12/Musicly/README.md

-# 🎵 Musicly – Online Music Player
+# 🎵 Rish – Online Music Player

 ## 🚀 Overview
-Musicly is a web-based music player where users can search, play, and manage their playlists.
+Rish is a web-based music player where users can search, play, and manage their playlists.
 Built with Django (backend) and modern frontend for smooth audio streaming.

 ## ✨ Features